kizito9898/IT-Documentation/Ticketing-Systems/HaloPSA.md

 - Ticket was pre-assigned to me by another agent.
 - Issue with Outlook not opening, needed a password reset.
 ![Screenshot](images/screenshot395.jpg)
-- Emailed the user acknowledging the ticket received.
+- Emailed the user acknowledging the ticket received
+!
 - Assisted in resetting the user password.
 ![Screenshot](images/screenshot396.jpg)
 - Enabled the user to change her password.
 Confirmed the issue is resolved.